Market Cap: $460.5M TTM revenue: $100.3M YOY return: +44.96% |

 Forecast effort: C Forecast accuracy: D |

-Blacksky operates a constellation of approximately 16 optical imagery satellites selling imagery and associated data analytics predominately to the U.S. government.
+Blacksky operates a constellation of approximately 12 optical imagery satellites selling imagery and associated data analytics predominately to the U.S. and foreign governments.
 Benefiting from vertical integration, Blacksky manufactures satellites at fully-owned subsidiary LeoStella.
 In 2021 Blacksky went public on a business plan modeling three years of approximately 100% YoY revenue growth.
 One feels bad for any earlier believers.
 Within a year, Blacksky failed to deliver on its business plan.
-Blacksky stock expectedly declined, down ~90% since going public.
+Blacksky stock expectedly declined, down ~85% since going public.
 With reoccurring yearly losses, Blacksky already burnt through its SPAC raise.
 A dilutive private placement in March 2023 raised $29.5 million.
 Blacksky in April 2024 obtained $20 million more in commercial bank financing.
 And another $46m stock offering in September 2024 diluted shareholders even more.
-How much more dilutive financing will be necessary before Blacksky offers a path to positive cash flow?
-Hard to say, but it certainly appears like a lot.
+As of May 2025, Blacksky now claims enough cash to reach positive cashflow.
+Could this be the time?

 2 Minute Version

-- Blacksky operates approximately 16 optical imagery satellites made by LeoStella, a joint-venture formed with Thales Alenia Space.
+- Blacksky operates approximately 12 optical imagery satellites (as of April 2024) made by LeoStella, a joint-venture formed with Thales Alenia Space.
 Blacksky bought out Thales’s share in October 2024 and now fully owns LeoStella.

 - Blacksky’s main competitors for U.S. government business are Maxar and Planet Labs.

-- Blacksky’s next gen satellites (“Gen-3”) have planned inter-satellite links, 35 cm optical resolution, and 1 meter infrared resolution providing data collection in low-light/night (government interest here) allowing for more competition with Maxar.
+- In 2025 Blacksky began deployment of upgraded 35 cm “Gen-3” satellites with 1 meter infrared resolution providing data collection in low-light/night (government interest here) allowing for more competition with Maxar.
+Blacksky plans to upgrade Gen-3 satellites with inter-satellite links in the future.

 - Blacksky found a middle east government customer whose sales expanded 3x since from 2Q 2023 to 2Q 2024.
-After becoming Blacksky’s largest customer, sales slipped between Q2 and Q3 2024.
-It was been reported online this customer is Israel.
+It was separately reported this customer is Israel.
+After becoming Blacksky’s largest customer, sales slipped between Q2 and Q3 2024 and again in 1Q 2025.

 - As with Planet Labs, the long term financial prospects of Blacksky appear sketchy due to upcoming foreign competitive pressure.
-But Blacksky appears better insulated than Planet due to a larger portion of US government business (which foreign companies can’t service) comprising revenue.
+But Blacksky such competitive pressure is at least years off.

 Examining Financial Disclosures

 Blacksky obtained access to about $283 million in capital through its SPAC deal.
 Its initial business plan presented to SPAC investors called for explosive growth leading to $386 million in revenue and $79 million in operating profit in 2024.
 This was a dream.
 Early investors likely feel they were suckers.
-Blacksky management has been forecasting 2024 revenue to be $102-118 million.
-Unfortunately profitability remains out of sight.
+Blacksky management has forecasts 2025 revenue to be $125-142 million.
+Profitability remains out of sight.

-As depicted, Blacksky’s revenue is growing but cash is dwindling and debt is rising.
+As depicted, Blacksky’s revenue is growing, but so is its debt.
+Cash too has grown, but not organically.
+Blacksky repeatedly sold more stock to raise cash.
 (Note that 2021 income would have been about -$98m not counting for one time loss on issuance of Bridge Notes related to SPAC.)
 Blacksky finished 2023 with a $55.9m loss and holding $53.1m in cash and short-term investments.
 Another year of the same would result in Blacksky running out of money.
 Recognizing this, Blacksky obtained $20m in commercial credit in April 2024 and raised $46m more in September through selling stock.
-Will this cash be enough for Blacksky to reach sustainable positive cashflow?

-Analyst Chris Quilty (Quilty Analytics LLC) asked Blacksky management this same question on the May 8, 2024 earnings call.
+Analyst Chris Quilty (Quilty Analytics LLC) first asked Blacksky management if they had enough money to enact its business plan on the May 8, 2024 earnings call.
 Unfortunately, management provided a long winded response concluding, “they fully fund us on our path towards our next stage of growth.”
 What does this mean?!?
-Will the next growth stage (whatever that is) required external funding beyond this $20 million?
-This is Blacksky management failing to be clear to investors.
-Providing long-winded responses that appear to skirt the question makes it appear management is afraid to answer directly. (🚩) And this response proved to be potentially misleading at best: four months later Blacksky sold more stock to raise additional funds.
+Will the next growth stage (whatever that is) require external funding beyond this $20 million?
+This was Blacksky management failing to be straight on the investor call.
+Providing long-winded responses that appear to skirt the question gives the appearance management is afraid to answer directly. (🚩) And the response proved at best potentially misleading.
+Four months later Blacksky sold additional stock to raise more capital.

-Notably Blacksky disclosed in a February 2021 investor presentation that gross margin for Imagery revenue was 90%, 60% for Software & Analytics, and 10% for Engineering.
+Blacksky disclosed in a February 2021 investor presentation that gross margin for Imagery revenue was 90%, 60% for Software & Analytics, and 10% for Engineering.
 (Professional was not yet a category.)
 Revenue growth from Engineering is great for topline reporting.
-But according to Blacksky’s own prior disclosure this has the lightest impact on reaching profitability.
+But according to Blacksky’s own prior disclosure this has the lightest impact on profitability.
 Revenue growth for Imagery is more valuable for Blacksky in this regard.
-Unfortunately, after three straight quarters of growth, Imagery revenue decreased in 2Q 2024.
+Unfortunately, after strong growth through 2023, Imagery segment revenue has been flat for five quarters.
 Not a good sign.

 Blacksky defines backlog as future sales expected on received firm orders, not counting unexercised contract options (which are common for U.S. government contracts).
-Backlog being flat is concerning not just for the obvious reason.
-Flat backlog suggests new customers are not committing to long term contracts, adding further uncertainty to Blacksky’s ability to maintain growth.
+Backlog after being flat for two years had a big $130 million jump in 1Q 2025.
+Reportedly 20 customers comprised this increase in backlog.

 Management guidance scorecard